BlueLiteBlocker/BlueLiteBlocker/readme.md

 # ![Logo](BlueLiteFilter/icons/logo-48.png) BlueLiteBlocker

-### Hide tweets from Twitter Blue users without needing to mute or block them.
+### Hide tweets from Twitter Blue users without needing to mute or block them (except people you follow, or people with more than a customizable follower count).
 ### Currently Supports: FireFox, Chrome

 ![Soft Filter Example](/example_screenshot.png)